 Isotopic analysis isn’t the be-all and end-all of due diligence.
 Traditional techniques such as supply chain mapping, volume assessment, field-based supplier evaluation, and stakeholder consultation, are all valuable methods for making sure your timber comes from where it’s claimed.

 Xiao Ma, the Timber Trade Federation’s sustainability manager, notes that research conducted by Forest Trends on a number of governmental agencies responsible for the enforcement of the EUTR, found a strong up-take of isotopic analysis.
 She said:

 “half of the 21 reported countries are using isotopic analysis in their enforcement activities to prove their sourcing claims.
 Scientific testing is increasingly becoming mainstream, and it is a powerful tool to identify gaps in due diligence.”

 At Quercus, we’re very confident in the ethical and sustainable sourcing of our timber.
-One of the reasons for that is that everything we sell has undertaken a wide range of due diligence checks, guaranteeing that we can offer our customers a product they can be confident in.
+One of the reasons for that is that we work with agents who undertake a wide range of due diligence checks on everything we import, guaranteeing that we can offer our customers a product they can be confident in.